 Annual Health Card - English

-Palm View School Nurses provide vision, hearing, heights, weights, BMI's and scoliosis screenings on kindergarten, 1st, 3rd, and 6th grade students.
-If you are interested in having you student screened, please contact the school clinic at (941) 723-4812 ext.
-2053.
+We can provide vision, hearing, height, weight, BMI and scoliosis screenings for kindergarten, 1st, 3rd, and 6th grade students.
+If you are interested in having your student screened, please contact the school clinic.

 Many conditions can be treated at school with over-the-counter (OTC) medications.
 With proper authorization, documentation and signatures, arrangements can be made for over-the-counter medication to be given to students.
 This may prevent time out of school.
 To have Prescription or OTC medication administered in school:

 - Physician must complete the Medication Authorization Form.

 - Parent/guardian brings the Prescription/OTC medication to school clinic.
 No students can transport medications to/from school.

 - Clinic staff will process order and verify medication amount with parent.

 - Unused medications will be returned or destroyed per policy.

 Some students may be allowed to carry their own emergency medication on themselves during the school day.
 Forms must be completed, and a parent must bring medications/ forms to clinic before student can self-carry.
 The two forms necessary for students to carry their own medication on campus are:

 1) Medication Authorization Form (must be completed by a physician)